-Additional office clerical work experience will substitute for the high school diploma or GED certificate on a month-for-month basis.
+Additional general office clerical experience will substitute for the high school diploma or GED certificate on a month-for-month basis.

-Completion of an appropriate vocational training course of study such as legal secretary, paralegal, or office skills will substitute for the required office clerical work experience on a month-for-month basis.
+Completion of an appropriate vocational training course of study such as legal secretary, paralegal, or office skills will substitute for the required general office clerical work experience on a month-for-month basis.

-Note: Legal office clerical work experience includes service such as a Deputy Clerk II, Deputy Clerk III, Legal Technician, or Administrative Assistant with the Alaska Court System, or work in a public or private sector law office requiring the review and processing of legal documents.
+Note: Legal office clerical work experience includes service such as a Deputy Clerk II, Deputy Clerk III, Legal Technician, Court Supervisor I-IV, or Administrative Assistant (Judicial Assistant) with the Alaska Court System, or work in a public or private sector law office requiring the review and processing of legal documents.

-09/06 - Original
+06/17 - Original, WPA